Actual Cash Value (ACV) of Vehicles in 2025 (Insurance Details Here!)

-If you’ve totaled your car, you may want to find the actual cash value of it.
-What is actual cash value (or ACV)?
-It’s a number determined by insurance companies in the event of an accident.
-Insurance companies may consider the vehicle’s age, past usage, and accidents when calculating the actual cash value of your car.
+If you’ve totaled your car, you may want to find its actual cash value.
+The actual cash value (ACV) of vehicles is the number determined by insurance companies in the event of an accident.
+USAA offers the highest ACV at $14,500 for a 5-year-old car, factoring in age, usage, and accident history.

 Free Insurance Comparison